MichaelCurrin/url-manager/docs/browser_bookmark_extraction.md

 You now have a reference to a single user's bookmarks in your project.
 Repeat the steps for all users which you want to import into the URL Manager application.

+Those steps above could be automated with a script, but then that will require handling OS and browser types and requiring inputs for username or display name (internally lookup username) and then a way to generate a filename or link name with some input.

 ### Export as JSON using JavaScript

 You can also use JavaScript to export Chrome (or Chromium) bookmarks to a text file, in JSON format.
 This is more tedious than the above method, but is included anyway for intrest.